The content on this page is marketing communication

 8. Data sources and processing

-SKAGEN sources ESG data from a handful of third-party data vendors.
-As a bottom-up and active investor, SKAGEN is reluctant to accept any data at face value, and access to structured, raw company-disclosed ESG data is preferred.
-In cases where disclosed data is not available, estimates provided by the third-party vendors are considered as a substitute.
+ESG data is sourced from a handful of third-party data vendors.
+In cases where data is not available, estimates provided by the third-party vendors are considered as a substitute.
 Use of numerical ESG scores in the investment process is limited to ascertaining endogenous relative rankings vis-à-vis peers.
-Some data vendors are used consistently, such as in the screening process, as they have extensive data and information on aspects that can potentially violate SKAGEN's exclusion criteria (controversy data, product involvement data and potential breaches with the Global Compact and OECD Guidelines for Multinational Enterprises).
+Some data vendors are used consistently, such as in the screening process, as they have extensive data and information on aspects that can potentially violate Storebrand's exclusion criteria (controversy data, product involvement data and potential breaches with the Global Compact and OECD Guidelines for Multinational Enterprises).
 Other data vendors are used for more specialist cases, or as a basis for computing quantitative ESG data in enhanced due diligence processes and ESG factsheets.
 All data is collected and processed manually and maintained in dedicated databases for analysis and reporting purposes.

 9. Limitations to methodologies and data